darwinanddavis/DataPortfolio/30daymapchallenge.md

 [](#day2)
 # Day 2: Lines

-### US roadtrip
+### Roadtrippin' the US

-Using geolocation data to map my parent's roadtrip across the southern US with `R` and Mapbox.
+My parents visited the US/me when I was living in ATL.
+They roadtripped the south, starting in Austin.
+I met them in Memphis, then drove to ATL.
+This map is using geolocation data to track their pathway across the US with `R` and Mapbox.

 <!-- ### Process
 * Data were georeferenced from mobile location data using Open Street Map